hyperledger/identus-mediator/README.md

 ---

-**#atala-mediator on Discord:**
+**#identus-mediator on Discord:**

-For the fastest answers, join the [#atala-mediator][Link-Discord] channel in the official Atala Discord and ask your questions, or chat with other Atala developers and pioneers!
+For the fastest answers, join the [#identus-mediator][Link-Discord] channel in the official Atala Discord and ask your questions, or chat with other Atala developers and pioneers!

 **More documentation:**